 The Qur'an tells us that the notables of Noah's people replied to his message, saying, "Verily, we see that thou art obviously lost in error!"58 Elsewhere we read concerning the same community, "But the great ones among his people, who refused to acknowledge the truth, answered, 'We do not see in thee anything but a mortal man like ourselves; and we do not see that any follow thee save those who are quite obviously the most abject among us.
 And we do not see that you could be in any way superior to us.
-On the contrary, we think that you are liars!"59 Similarly, we are told that in the days of the Prophet

-Muhammad, "their leaders launched forth [thus]: 'Go ahead, and hold steadfastly unto your deities.
-This, behold, is the only thing to do.'"60

-In fact, the same story has been repeated time and time again down the ages as God's messengers and prophets have been met with hostile receptions on the part of their societies' ruling elites, who have done everything in their power to resist the prophets' messages and to prevent others from responding to them as well.
+On the contrary, we think that you are liars!"59 Similarly, we are told that in the days of the Prophet Muhammad, "their leaders launched forth [thus]: 'Go ahead, and hold steadfastly unto your deities.
+This, behold, is the only thing to do."60 the ages as God's messengers and prophets have been met with hostile receptions on the part of their societies' ruling elites, who have done everything in their power to resist the prophets' messages and to prevent others from responding to them as well.
 Describing the days of the prophet Shu^cayb, the Qur'an tells us that the notables of his people, being full of arrogant pride, said to him: